popalnicolas/Gymscape/README.md

 - Login option

 ### Could have
-- Planner for future excersise
+- Planner for future excersise :heavy_check_mark:
 - Graph of excercises to see progress
 - Option to add supersets (performing one excerise and immediate switch to another without break)
 - Edit your own profile